mayankj31/Resume-Website/README.md

 -> Responsive design for various screen sizes (desktop and mobile-friendly).

 -> Clean, modern layout using basic HTML and CSS techniques.

+## Customization

+Feel free to modify the content in the index.html file to add your own information, skills, and experience.
+You can also update the styles.css file to change the look and feel of the website as needed.